poetlifeart/poetlifeart.github.io/_posts/2025-07-17-policy-gradient-theorem.md

 m/it/10 :
  []

-Missing character: There is no â in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no € in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!
-Missing character: There is no  in font cmr10!
+Missing character: There is no ï¿½ in font cmr10!

 Overfull \hbox (41.84436pt too wide) detected at line 171
 \OML/cmm/m/it/10 P[]X[] \OT1/cmr/m/n/10 = \OML/cmm/m/it/10 y[] \OMS/cmsy/m/n/10